limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 # Data Frames

 In MFRE, we will work a lot with data frames.
 A data frame is a list composed of vectors of equal length.
-You can think of a data frame as an Excel spreadsheet that contains columns of different data types, and all columns have the same number of rows.
+We can think of a data frame as an Excel spreadsheet that contains columns of different data types, and all columns have the same number of rows.
 Data frames can store different data types in each column.
 For example, the first column can be a character vector, and the second column is a numeric vector.

-You can create a data frame object using the function `data.frame()`.
+We can create a data frame object using the function `data.frame()`.

 ```r